Khushbupatel333/Cardiovascular_Risk_Prediction/README.md

 - When devloping the machine learning model it is generally reccomended that track multiple metrics because each one is highlights the distict aspects.So,we are focusing on Recall and F1 score.

--our highest F1 score is 0.914% came from XGBoost algorithm.
+- our highest F1 score is 0.914% came from XGBoost algorithm.

--Random forest classifier and KNN also provided the F1 score of 0.898 and 0.890 repectively.
+- Random forest classifier and KNN also provided the F1 score of 0.898 and 0.890 repectively.